sl3yE/Zero-E/README.md

 1   - Use case example: Initial run has UDP scans disabled for faster completion.
 Once completed, use --only and enable UDP to only run UDP scans while analyzing TCP results
 1. Includes a `--ngineer` option that enables the entry of custom masscan and nmap options for each scan (experimental)
 1. Includes a `--listwinhosts` option that parses standard Nmap output and lists Windows hosts.
 Runs automatically when running a scan.
-1. Includes a `--parseports` option that parses grep-able Nmap output for the specified ports and outputs the results in a readable format (ip.address  p,o,r,t,s  se,rv,ic,e,s).
+1. Includes a `--parseports` option that parses grep-able Nmap output for the specified ports and outputs the results in a readable and grepable format.
 Runs automatically when running a scan.
 1. Includes a ` --listiphostnames` option that parses standard Nmap output and lists IP address/hostname pairs.
 Runs automatically when running a scan.

 # Requirements